 The governors agree to accept the policy guidelines on admissions produced by Cambridgeshire County Council.
 The school will enroll pupils up to its agreed overall capacity and annual admissions limit.

-Children who have a statement of special educational need that names the school will be admitted.
-NB: Those children with a statement of special educational need that does not name the school will be referred to Student Assessment to determine an appropriate place.
+Children who have a Statement of Special Educational Need (SEN) / Education Health and Care Plan (EHCP) that names the school will be admitted.
+NB.
+Those children with a statement of SEN / EHCP that does not name the school will be referred to the Statutory Assessment Team (SAT) to determine an appropriate place.

-2. Children who live in the catchment area who have a sibling at the school at the time of admission
+2. Children living in the catchment area with a sibling at the school at the time of admission;

-4. Children who live outside the catchment area, but have a sibling at the school at the time of admission
+4. Children living outside the catchment area who have a sibling at the school at the time of admission;

-6. Children who live outside the catchment area and who have been unable to gain a place at their catchment area school because of over-subscription
+5. Children living outside the catchment area who have applied and been unable to gain a place at their Cambridgeshire catchment area school because of oversubscription;

-7. Children who live outside the catchment area, but nearest the school as measured by a straight line
+6. Children who live outside the catchment area, but nearest the school as measured by a straight line.

 Joining the School in Reception Year